-Applications will be evaluated using criteria set in state regulation at Section 8407 or, alternatively, based on new program guidelines to be adopted should the state decide to waive, suspend, repeal, or otherwise eliminate the state ESG Regulations.
+Applications will be evaluated using criteria set in state regulation at Section 8407 or, alternatively, based on new program guidelines to be adopted, should the state decide to waive, suspend, repeal, or otherwise eliminate the state ESG regulations.

-Within the CoC allocation, Administrative Entities (AEs) will be selected by HCD to administer an allocation of funds provided pursuant to the formula factors set forth under section 8402 of the state

-ESG Regulations.
-These AEs must be local governments of ESG Entitlement Areas and must commit to administering ESG funds, in collaboration with their CoC, throughout their CoC Service Areas (SA), including ensuring access to ESG funds by households living in non-entitlement areas.
-CoC and AE qualifications are set forth in state ESG Regulation section 8403(d) and (e).
+Within the CoC allocation, Administrative Entities (AEs) will be selected by HCD to administer an allocation of funds provided pursuant to the formula factors set forth under section 8402 of the state ESG regulations.
+These AEs must be local governments of ESG entitlement areas and must commit to administering ESG funds, in collaboration with their CoC, throughout their CoC SAs, including ensuring access to ESG funds by households living in non-entitlement areas.
+CoC and AE qualifications are set forth in state ESG regulation section 8403(d) and (e).

-To be eligible to participate in the Continuum of Care Allocation, the Continuum of Care shall recommend an Administrative Entity that meets the following criteria set forth in subsections (1) through (3) below.
-Where there is more than one eligible ESG Entitlement in a Continuum of Care Service Area willing to perform the functions of an Administrative Entity, the Continuum of Care shall recommend a single Administrative Entity for approval by HCD.
+To be eligible to participate in the CoC allocation, the CoC shall recommend an AE that meets the following criteria set forth in subsections (1) through (3) below.
+Where there is more than one eligible ESG entitlement in a CoC SA willing to perform the functions of an AE, the CoC shall recommend a single AE for approval by HCD.

-- (1) Is a Unit of general-purpose local government that has administered ESG funds for an Entitlement Area during at least one of the past five years.
-Where a city is the only unit of general-purpose local government that has administered ESG funds for the Entitlement Area within the Continuum of Care Service Area, the Administrative Entity may be a county agency with experience administering another federal homelessness, housing, community development, or human services program in at least one of the past five years. - (2) Has no unresolved ESG monitoring findings with HUD or HCD that HCD determines poses a substantial risk to HCD if the Administrative Entity is approved; and - (3) Demonstrates the ability and willingness to perform the functions of an Administrative Entity pursuant to federal and state ESG requirements.
+- (1) Is a unit of general-purpose local government that has administered ESG funds for an Entitlement Area during at least one of the past five years.
+Where a city is the only unit of general-purpose local government that has administered ESG funds for the Entitlement Area within the CoC SA, the AE may be a county agency with experience administering another federal homelessness, housing, community development, or human services program in at least one of the past five years. - (2) Has no unresolved ESG monitoring findings with HUD or HCD that HCD determines poses a substantial risk to HCD if the AE is approved; and - (3) Demonstrates the ability and willingness to perform the functions of an AE pursuant to federal and state ESG requirements.

-Describe the process for awarding funds to

-Awards for funding will be made pursuant to the criteria set forth in sections 8403 of the state ESG state recipients and how the state will make its allocation available to units of general local government, and nonprofit organizations, including community and faith-based organizations.
-(ESG ONLY) Regulations, or by an alternative established in new program guidelines to be adopted should the state decide to waive, suspend, or eliminate the state ESG Regulations, and pursuant to objectives laid out in annual or special Notices of Funding Availability that are responsive to current needs.
+Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and nonprofit organizations, including community and faith-based organizations.
+(ESG ONLY) ESG regulations, and pursuant to objectives laid out in annual or special NOFAs that are responsive to current needs.